 Another exercise that can be done will help with finger strength and spacing.
 This exercise is done on the fretboard and is very simple.
 Start by pressing the first fret on any string with your index finger.
 Then apply your middle finger to the second fret on the same string.

 As you can see, there are many things that can help make your strings easier to press.
-This is a skill that many guitar players wish they would have obtained earlier in when they first started playing.
+This is a skill that many guitar players wish they would have obtained earlier.
+Especially when they first started playing.

 Not only can this make you a faster player, but your accuracy will be better too.
-So if playing is something you will want to do for a long time, now is the time to learn how to make guitar strings easier to play.
+So if playing is something you will want to do for a long time, now is the time to learn.
+And make guitar strings easier to play.

 Finally, if you don’t have thick calluses yet, this can also make strings harder to press.
 It is very important to work on developing calluses for the best chance at playing the guitar.